josancamon19/simple-browser-use/README.md

 2. The accessibility tree is not the full DOM — it’s a filtered, semantic tree designed for screen readers and assistive technologies.
 It only includes nodes that are “accessible” (i.e., relevant for user interaction or understanding).
 3. Playwright launches a real browser, headless (invisible) by default.
 4. V1, works in 110 lines.
+5. Google search has a blocker for playwright
+   1. Some pages as well? trying servicenow research, but doesn't seem to open.

 ------